Sweet Home School Board unanimously appoints new superintendent

 Michael V. Ginestre, who most recently served as superintendent for the Sherman Central School District in Chautauqua County for five years, was unanimously voted by the Sweet Home School Board to succeed Anthony J. Day, who announced his retirement on Jan.
-30, after 11 years in the position.
+30, after 11 years.

 From 1994 to 2003, he worked in public relations in Rochester and Boston, Mass., prior to working in education.